Our Historic BuildingEstablished 1827

 |2008-11||Capital Campaign restoration|

-Since first establishment, St. Andrew's has been home to 20 rectors (some more than once!) from the first full-time rector, The Rev. John P. Bausman in 1834, to our most recent rector, The Rev. Alan G. Gibson, who served from 2008-22.
+Since first establishment, St. Andrew's has been home to a number of rectors (some more than once!) from the first full-time rector, The Rev. John P. Bausman in 1834, to our current rector, The Rev. Paul Frolick, who joined us in September 2023.
 Our longest serving rector was the Rev. Henry Lewis, who was at St. Andrew's for 39 years (1922-61).